-- Select residence halls (RHs) will remain open to allow for single occupancy. - All residence hall deans remain available to assist with monitoring the health of students. - Select RH service desks will be open to monitor student LiveSafe app and behavioral protocols prior to residents exiting and entering the premises. - Students must follow County guidelines on shelter-at-home orders, pledging to be socially responsible to protect the PUC community. - Single occupancy prioritized-Roommate Waiver available upon request. - Beds repositioned for six-foot distancing between roommate heads (if not single occupancy) - Leave approval required for any overnight trips and any travels outside of Napa County-even to their home.
-Understanding that upon return they would be required to quarantine to maintain the safety of the PUC community. - Residence Life will also post and follow strict cleaning protocols.
+- Select residence halls (RHs) with suite style restrooms will remain open. - All residence hall deans remain available to assist with monitoring the health of students. - Select RH service desks will be open to monitor student LiveSafe app and behavioral protocols prior to residents exiting and entering the premises. - Students must follow County guidelines on shelter-at-home orders, pledging to be socially responsible to protect the PUC community. - Single occupancy prioritized for students with high risk medical need-Roommates allowed under strict behavioral expectations. - Beds repositioned for furthest distancing between roommate heads (if not single occupancy) - Leave approval required for any overnight trips and any travels outside of Napa County-even to their home.
+Understanding that upon return they would be required to self-quarantine to maintain the safety of the PUC community. - Residence Life will also post and follow strict cleaning protocols.

 Rationale: To have the best chance of keeping everyone healthy-students, deans and staff-their safety needs to be the utmost priority.
-Maintaining separate residence halls with single-occupancy rooms is recommended:
+Maintaining separate residence halls with single-occupancy rooms when space allows is recommended: